harsh-2031/Quiz-App/README.md

 4.  **Start the development server**:
     ```bash
-    npm start
+    npm run dev
     ```

-The application should now be running on `http://localhost:3000` in your browser.
+The application should now be running on `http://localhost:5173` in your browser.